-3. The InstallShield Wizard window will appear.
+2. The InstallShield Wizard window will appear.
 Click Next to continue.

-4. Choose a setup type.
+3. Choose a setup type.
 It is recommended to select Install TP-LINK Wireless Configuration Utility and Driver.
-Selecting Install Driver Only will only install driver.
+Selecting Install Driver Only can only install driver.
 Click Next to continue.

-5. Click Change... to specify the destination location for the software or you can leave it default.
+4. Click Change to specify the destination location for the software or you can leave it default.
 Click Next in the screen below to continue.

-6. Click Install to continue the setup.
+Click Install to continue the setup.

-The utility and drivers will install.
-This may take 1~2 minutes.
+6. The utility and drivers will install.
+It may take 1~2 minutes.

-8. After all the steps above, you will see the screen below.
+After all the steps above, you will see the screen below.
 Click Finish to complete the setup.

-After installation, the utility configuration page will automatically pop up as shown in the following figure and the icon Mill appear in your system tray.
+8. After installation, the utility configuration page will automatically pop up as shown in the following figure and the icon Mill appear in your system tray.
 To connect to a network, please refer to Chapter 3 Connect to a Wireless Network.